PackeTsar/freeztp/TIPS.md

 ### Validation

-This applet has been confirmed functional on stacked C3850-12X48U-S switches running the following IOS-XE versions;
+* This has been confirmed functional on stacked C3850-12X48U-S switches running the following IOS-XE versions;
   * IOS-XE 3.7.4E
   * IOS-XE 16.3.6